daveho/freepoll/README.md

 of Linux (at least in my experience.)

-Second, the modern [iClicker Cloud](https://www.iclicker.com/instructors/software/iclicker-cloud/) software only supports storing the collected data remotely (in the "cloud").
+Second, the modern [iClicker Cloud](https://www.iclicker.com/instructors/software/iclicker-cloud/) software (which does not run on Linux systems at all) only supports storing the collected data remotely (in the "cloud").
 So, the instructor must create an account to use it.
 Amazingly, the data available for download does not actually contain the student responses!
 At best, you can see who participated, and if you've